-- The Code Enforcement Officer (CEO) is responsible for ensuring various City Ordinances relating to Safety, Sanitation and Health are adhered to.
+The Code Enforcement Officer is responsible for ensuring various City Ordinances relating to Safety, Sanitation and Health are adhered to.

-- The CEO works closely with citizens, other City Departments and the City Prosecutor to bring violations into compliance.
+The Code Enforcement Officer works closely with citizens, other City Departments and the City Prosecutor to keep all of our neighborhoods healthy and safe.

-- The CEO provides notice to residents that are in violation of the ordinances regarding these issues and allows for ample time for the resident to correct the issue.
+Notice is given to residents that are in violation of City Ordinances and allows ample time for correction of the issues.

 - If the issue is not corrected by the resident, the matter is referred to the City Prosecutor for further action.

-- After proper judicial proceedings, the City may arrange for the correction of the issues and bill the property owner for the actual costs of abatement.
+- After proper judicial proceedings, the City may arrange for the correction of issues and bill the property owner for the actual cost of abatement.